softlayer/githubio_source/content/article/rest.md

 https://api.softlayer.com/rest/v3/SoftLayer_Account/Hardware.json?objectMask=mask[datacenter,operatingSystem[passwords],networkComponents]
 ```

->There are some other ways of specifying object mask, just as `objectMask=datacenter;operatingSystem.passwords;networkComponents`, but for clarity I use the `mask[datacenter,operatingSystem[passwords],networkComponents]` format.
+>There are some other ways of specifying object mask, just as `objectMask=datacenter;operatingSystem.passwords;networkComponents`, but for clarity I use the `objectMask=mask[datacenter,operatingSystem[passwords],networkComponents]` format.

 Selecting a `local` property in your objectMask will remove all other local properties on that level of your objectMask.